Hurt about “what passes for music” these days and how unappreciated your brilliance is?

 Ah more merit talk.
 Art should sell on its own merit, right?
 So an artist shouldn’t buy ads, right?
 Hardly selling on its own merit.
 And so on.

-Next, the whole idea of selling art, hate to break it to whoever is still in this merit wonderland (the more I talk about it the more of that spoiled orange juice-y upchuck feeling I have in my mouth), but the moment one decides to put any piece of art into the marketplace (up for sale) they have created a product.
+Next, the whole idea of selling art, hate to break it to whoever is still in this merit wonderland (the more I talk about it the more irked I am with the whole idea), but the moment one decides to put any piece of art into the marketplace (up for sale) they have created a product.
 It can go on being art, but it’s now also a product, and products exist in a market and are subject to all the “unfairness” of markets.
 “Better” products lose out to lesser ones all.
 The.
 Time.
 For any variety of reasons, which boil down to marketing (an enormous umbrella of a term).

 Now from a pragmatic perspective, we all have to live with what we have presented to the world.
 If someone poses nude with their newest work each time they post in their store, well then they’re gonna be that artist who poses nude with their work.